hexdump(1) — Linux manual page

 Accept color units for the output.
 The optional argument when

 can be auto, never or always.
-If the when argument is
+If the when argument is omitted,

-the current built-in default see the --help output.
-See also
+current built-in default see the --help output.
+See also the

-the Colors subsection and the COLORS section below.
+Colors subsection and the COLORS section below.

 -n, --length length